 - Purchasing contact lenses online (linked to inadequate eye health checks)

-- You have less than 6 months wear experience
+- You have less than 6 months of wear experience

 - Higher socioeconomic class

 - Swimming with contact lenses